 Dillon Gee came to the majors at age 24.

-Gee hit .317 as a junior.
+Gee hit .317 as a junior at Cleburne High School.
 As a senior, he batted .443 and was 12-3 with a no-hitter.
 He won All-State honors.
-As a college freshman, he faced adversity with a 5-8, 5.58 record.
-He was 3-7 with a 4.34 ERA for the Brainerd Blue Thunder as a sophomore.
+As a college freshman at the University of Texas at Arlington, he faced adversity with a 5-8, 5.58 record.
 Dillon was little better as a sophomore (6-9, Sv, 5.35).
+He was 3-7 with a 4.34 ERA for the Brainerd Blue Thunder of the Northwoods League following his sophomore season.
 He was his team's top hurler at 4-8, 4.67 as a junior.
 The New York Mets took him in the 21st round of the 2007 amateur draft; the scout was Ray Corbett.